borkod/CYC2025/presentation.md

 - Results in a violation of enterprise security policies and compliance because, when done by different individuals, it will result in varying approaches and setups.
 - Needs substantial access privileges in both AWS and the IdP, potentially leading to significant security risks.
 - Requires a deep understanding of both platforms, a competence that can be lacking in many companies.
+- Manual configurations are commonly error prone.

 -->
 ## Challenges of Manual Setup in Enterprise Environments

 - Violation of enterprise security policies
+- Different individuals use varying approaches and setups
 - Requires elevated privileges in both AWS and Entra ID
 - Requires deep understanding of both platforms (AWS IAM and Entra ID)
-- Different individuals use varying approaches and setups
 - Manual configurations are error prone

 ---